Enter your ZIP to find local pros.

 Why Proper Generator Installation Matters

-Installing a generator means working directly with your home’s electrical and fuel systems—two areas where mistakes can have serious consequences.
+Installing a generator means working directly with your home’s electrical and fuel systems — two areas where mistakes can have serious consequences.
 Improper wiring can damage appliances, overload circuits, or even send dangerous voltage back through utility lines.
 Poor placement can allow carbon monoxide to enter the home, and inadequate grounding or weather protection can shorten the unit’s lifespan.

-Key risks of an improper installation include:
+Common risks of improper generator installation include:

 Professional installing a standby generator

-DIY vs Professional Installation
+DIY vs. Professional Installation

 When DIY Can Work